Centralizers in the Group of Interval Exchange Transformations: Abstract

 \section{Abstract}

+We study the group of interval exchange transformations.
 Let $T$ be an $m$-interval exchange transformation.
 By the rank of $T$ we mean the dimension of the $\mathbb{Q}$-vector space spanned by the lengths of the exchanged subintervals.
 We prove that if $T$ satisfies Keane's infinite distinct orbit condition and $\text{rank}(T)>1+\lfloor m/2 \rfloor$ then the only interval exchange transformations which commute with $T$ are its powers.

-The main step in our proof is to show that the centralizer of $T$ is torsion-free under the above hypotheses.
+In the case that $T$ is a minimal 3-interval exchange transformation, we prove a more precise result: $T$ has a trivial centralizer in the group of interval exchange transformations if and only if $T$ satisfies the infinite distinct orbit condition.